cpspacesystems/airbrakes-flight/README.md

 ```

 to instantly start the project.
 You might have to stop any `cpss-ros2`
-containers running on your machine via `docker stop cpss-ros2` before if you've
+containers running on your machine via `docker stop cpss-ros2` if you've
 run the script before.
 You'll be dropped into a `tmux` session.

 Your current directory is mounted in `/home/pwd` in the container.
 Edits made in